Who can write for us?

-- Must be willing to take a 2-hour online training to learn our approach
+- Must be willing to take a 2-hour online training course to learn our approach and house style.

 Please do not apply if you are interested in using science writing for activism.

-If you are interested in applying, fill out the application here.
-If we think you are a good fit, we will reach out to schedule a video chat.
-If you do not hear from us, then your application was not a good fit.
+To apply, fill out an application here.
+If we think you are a good fit, we will reach out to schedule a video interview.
+If you do not hear from us, then your application was not a good fit at this time.

-Disclaimer: Being a Sciworthy writer is a freelance position, but keep in mind that this is not a job you could likely make a living from.
-We feel it is important to be upfront about this.
+Disclaimer: Being a Sciworthy writer is a freelance position, but it is not a job you can make a living from.
+We don’t have the budget for that.
+We feel it is important to be upfront about this!

 This page was last updated on December 18, 2023.